Buses in Swindon: Swindon's Bus Company

-Swindon's Bus Company operate the majority of Swindon's urban services and school buses.
+Go South Coast operate the majority of Swindon's urban services and school buses under the brand Swindon's Bus Company.
 They also provide employee services for Nationwide, having 3 bus routes (the N1, the NW2 and the NW3), with all of the routes serving the headquarters of Nationwide.
-Services terminate at both the bus station and Fleming Way, although with Fleming Way now being shut, the bus services that used to terminate at Fleming Way now terminate at the Bus Station.
+All services currently call at Fleming Way bus interchange.

 Salisbury Reds

-Salisbury Reds operate the X5 service to Marlborough, Pewsey, Amesbury and Salisbury which runs hourly from the bus station.
+Go South Coast also operate the X5 service under the Salisbury Reds brand, which travels to Marlborough, Pewsey, Amesbury and Salisbury hourly from Fleming Way bus interchange.

+Pulhams Coaches

+Pulhams Coaches, a brand used by Go-Ahead Group's Oxford Bus Company, operate the 64 service from the Fleming Way bus interchange, to Highworth, Lechlade, Carterton and Witney.

+West Berkshire Council

+West Berkshire Council operate the number 47 bus service, branded "West Berkshire Connect", which operates from the Fleming Way bus interchange to Wanborough, Bishopstone, Ashbury and Lambourn.

 Ticketing

-The majority of tickets purchased on Swindon's Bus Company and Stagecoach West services are honoured by both operators.
+The majority of tickets purchased on Swindon's Bus Company and Stagecoach West services are honoured by both operators, through the purchase of a Swindon Travel Pass.